 Even if the specifications of the RCS MaaP layer are fundamentally designed for chatbot interaction, they do not provide a definition of what a chatbot development system or framework needs to do.
 In fact, a MaaP implementation does not even need to include chatbot creation capabilities.

 The goal of RCS is to accommodate all the use cases, but this openness has created a gap.
 Today, a company investing in resources to enable a chatbot use case wants to maximize its reach.
 However, when considering the option to reach users via RCS, brands are forced to choose from a limited number of messaging companies that have integrated their chatbot creation environment with RCS.
-Alternatively, they need to hire a developer or firm that can build chatbots using chosen framework —such as IBM Watson or Microsoft Bot Framework and then integrate it with RCS by building a connector web service—usually cloud hosted—that mediates between the framework and the RCS MaaP.
+Alternatively, they need to hire a developer or firm that can build chatbots using a chosen framework —such as IBM Watson or Microsoft Bot Framework and then integrate it with RCS by building a connector web service, usually cloud-hosted, that mediates between the framework and the RCS MaaP.
 Such an endeavor is costly since it represents an extra step in the process to connect brands to their customers.

 To include RCS as a channel, a connector needs to be built to provide the following functionality: